GamingTesh/Awesome-Config/README.md

 # Awesome-Config

-My custome awesome config, requires the lain github package for the widgets.
+My custom awesome config, requires the lain github package for the widgets.